 In the application to be registered into the Lawyer Licensing Process or Paralegal Licensing Process, all applicants must answer questions which assist the Law Society in determining whether the applicant is of good character.
 These questions allow applicants to self-report conduct or circumstances that may raise issues about the applicant’s character.
 If an applicant provides an affirmative answer to any of these questions, the applicant must provide full and detailed particulars (which may include supporting documentation).

 An affirmative answer to any of the good character questions does not necessarily mean that a candidate will be refused admission to the Law Society.
-The information provided by each applicant is thoroughly reviewed by the Law Society’s Professional Regulation department, and before an application for a licence can be refused, the Law Society Act provides the applicant an opportunity to appear before the Hearing Division.
+The information provided by each applicant is thoroughly reviewed by the Law Society’s Professional Regulation department, and before an application for a licence can be refused, the Law Society Act provides the applicant an opportunity to appear before the Hearing Division of the Law Society Tribunal.
 Where the Hearing Division makes an order refusing an applicant’s application for a licence, the Law Society will remove the applicant from the Lawyer Licensing Process or the Paralegal Licensing Process (as the case may be), and the applicant will cease to be a candidate in that Licensing Process.
+Information about the Law Society Tribunal, including rules of practice and procedure governing hearings and appeals of decisions, is published on the Law Society Tribunal website.

 After submitting an application to be registered into the Lawyer Licensing Process or Paralegal Licensing Process, applicants must immediately notify the Licensing and Accreditation Department in writing if their answers to any of the good character questions have changed at any time during their licensing term.
 A Good Character Amendment Form is available online on the Fees and Forms page.